caas-team/GoKubeDownscaler/README.md

 ### Timespans

-There are two different kinds of Timespans.
+There are two different kinds of Timespans:

-- Absolute Timespans: a timespan defined by two RFC3339 timestamps
+- Absolute Timespans: a timespan defined by two [RFC3339 Timestamps](https://datatracker.ietf.org/doc/html/rfc3339)
 - Relative Timespans: reoccuring on a schedule

 #### Configuration of an Absolute Timespan